-Google just announced that it will sunset Universal Analytics in favor of G4 Analytics.
-This is a huge blow for marketeers that have relied on the current version for a long time.
-Is this the right time to switch or is G4 Analtyics worth it?
+Google announced that it will shut down Universal Analytics in favor of GA4 Analytics.
+This is a huge blow for marketers that have relied on the current version for a long time.
+Is this the right time to switch, or is GA4 Analytics worth it?

-In the announcement, Google states that G4 Analytics is “the new standard” in today’s challenging business environment.
+In the announcement, Google states that GA4 is “the new standard” in today’s challenging business environment.

-All of the above seem to be driven by a changing ecosystem that calls for less privacy-invasive ways of collecting data.
+All of the above seem to be driven by a changing ecosystem that calls for less privacy-invasive data collection methods.

 Thereby, Google acknowledges that the way they track website visitors across the internet is not sustainable in the long term.

-But is “the new standard” really up to standard when it comes to privacy-friendliness?
+But is “the new standard” really up to standard regarding privacy-friendliness?

 In the Universal Analytics version, the user IP was collected as a whole.
 However, it is possible to anonymize IP-address in Universal Analytics as well by adding a tag.
-In G4 Analytics, the user IP is anonymized by default and cannot be changed back.
+In GA4, the user IP is anonymized by default and cannot be changed back.

 Well, this sounds like an improvement from a compliance perspective, but it is not really impactful.
-Anonymized IP addresses are still considered to be personal data according to GDPR regulation.
+Anonymized IP addresses are still considered to be personal data according to GDPR.
 See our blog post on this topic.

-Also, with G4 Analytics, Google does not give you the option to control where your data is stored.
+Also, with GA4, Google does not allow you to control where your data is stored.

 Use of Cookie banner

-Regardless of tracking IP addresses, you need a cookie banner when installing non-functional cookies.
+You need a cookie banner when installing non-functional cookies regardless of tracking IP addresses.
 Analytics cookies are non-functional cookies.